-Student printers are located upstairs in the Potter Law Club Computer Lab, in the photocopy room, and in the Student Lounge near the classrooms.
-Printed copies are automatically deducted from your student computer account.
+Student printers are located in the Potter Law Club Computer Lab, in the photocopy room, and in the Student Lounge near the classrooms.
+Payment for printed copies is automatically deducted from your student computer account.
 To add money to this account, go to http://microlab.uwyo.edu/printquota.asp.

-Westlaw and Lexis printers are located in the photocopy room and in the Computer Lab.
-You can use these to print documents contained in Westlaw or Lexis only.
-Printing costs are absorbed by the database companies and so are free to students.
+Lexis printers are located in the photocopy room and in the Computer Lab.
+You can use these to print documents contained in Lexis only.
+Printing costs are absorbed by Lexis.

 Please note our carrel policy posted at each carrel.
 We want students to feel comfortable, but some safety restrictions apply to electrical appliances.

 Students may check out treatises for a full semester.
 Reporters and statutes may be checked out to carrels or faculty offices.
-Digests, looseleaf services, citators, and other reference books should be used in the area where they are shelved.
+Digests, looseleaf services, and other reference books should be used in the area where they are shelved.
 Our DVDs in our leisure collection can be checked out overnight.
-Reserve books, including hornbooks, nutshells, and faculty reserve items, are located at the Circulation Desk and may be checked out for three hours.
+Reserve books, including study guides and faculty reserve items, are located at the Circulation Desk and may be checked out for three hours.

 Beverages are allowed in spill-resistant containers only.